- Home

 - Super, insurance and terminal illness

-In Australia, you usually need to be at least 55 years old and retired before you can access your superannuation (super).
+In Australia, you can access your superannuation (super) after reaching the age of 60 years old.
+You will usually need to be retired if under 65.
 You can, however, access your super early in particular circumstances, such as to pay for medical treatment or due to severe financial hardship.
+These are the conditions for accessing your super.

 How to access super early